dortania/OpenCore-Install-Guide/AMD/AMD-config.md

    * `E7030000` - SIP completely disabled.

 * **nvda\_drv**: &lt;&gt;
    * For enabling Nvidia WebDrivers, set to 31 if running a [Maxwell or Pascal GPU](https://github.com/khronokernel/Catalina-GPU-Buyers-Guide/blob/master/README.md#Unsupported-nVidia-GPUs).
 This is the same as setting nvda\_drv=1 but instead we translate it from [text to hex](https://www.browserling.com/tools/hex-to-text).
-AMD and Intel users should leave this area blank.
+AMD and Intel GPU users should leave this area blank.
 * **prev-lang:kbd**: &lt;&gt;
-   * Needed for non-latin keyboards in the format of `lang-COUNTRY:keyboard`, recommeneded to keep blank though you can specify it:
+   * Needed for non-latin keyboards in the format of `lang-COUNTRY:keyboard`, recommeneded to keep blank though you can specify it(**Default in Sample config is Russian**):
    * Russian: `eu-RU:252`
    * American: `en-US:0`
    * Full list can be found in [AppleKeyboardLayouts.txt](https://github.com/acidanthera/OcSupportPkg/blob/master/Utilities/AppleKeyboardLayouts/AppleKeyboardLayouts.txt)